-“USAA does not consider dog breed in our underwriting of homeowners policies,” according to company spokesperson Rebekah Nelson.
+“USAA does not consider dog breed in our underwriting of homeowners policies,” according to company spokesperson Rebekah Nelson in January 2022.
 But the company does look at bite history.
-“Requests for insurance may be declined when the insured owns an animal that has previously bitten or attacked,” Nelson said.
+“Requests for insurance may be declined when the insured owns an animal that has previously bitten or attacked,” Nelson said at the time.

-USAA membership is open to veterans and their eligible family members.
+USAA membership is open to most veterans and their eligible family members.

-“If a dog bites or injures someone outside of your household, the liability section of Farmers homeowners and renters insurance policies will typically help cover medical expenses resulting from the injury, up to the liability limits in the policy,” Kraft said.
+“If a dog bites or injures someone outside of your household, the liability section of Farmers homeowners and renters insurance policies will typically help cover medical expenses resulting from the injury, up to the liability limits in the policy,” Kraft said at the time.
 “Insurers may consider excluding coverage for dog bites, regardless of breed, if a dog has previously bitten someone.”

-Amica does not have any restricted dog breeds, according to communications and public relations manager Brendan Dowding.
+Amica does not have any restricted dog breeds, according to communications and public relations manager Brendan Dowding in early 2022.
 Instead, they focus on a dog’s history and behavior.